Not too long ago I had a narrow view of what good health is. Particularly as it relates to men’s health.

 Good health is about maintaining a perfectly normal human body.
 It’s not about how much your one rep max is or if you can do an Ironman triathlon.

-Exerting yourself physically can often cause premature aging.
-See Wayne Rooney.
+Exerting yourself physically can often cause premature ageing.

 You need to push yourself in life.
 Physically and mentally.

-Rooney is prematurely aging because he’s pushes himself to be one of the best football players in the world.
+Wayne Rooney is prematurely ageing because he pushes himself to be one of the best football players in the world.
 He’s had global success and made millions doing it.

 There’s a trade-off between good health and performance.
 Find the balance between the two for an optimal life.